 The dusty Karoo desert comes alive to host one of the most radical festivals on the festival lover’s calendar

-Afrikaburn, South Africa’s answer to the legendary American Burning Man Festival, is back in the dusty Karoo for an extended seven days of art, music, performance and creative expression from Monday, 23 April to Sunday, 29 April 2018.
-Remember that the festival is at the Stonehenge Private Reserve, not in the Tankwa Karoo National Park.
+Afrikaburn, South Africa’s answer to the legendary American Burning Man Festival, is back in the dusty Karoo for an extended seven days of art, music, performance and creative expression from 29 April to 5 May 2019.

 Set in the arid, semi-desert Northern Cape on a private farm called Stonehenge (roughly 300km from Cape Town), the other-worldly affair calls on free spirits to gather and create a temporary city (Tankwa Town) based on the radical; radical art, radical self-expression, radical self-reliance and, above all else, the radical sense of unity that exists between the ‘Burners’ people that attend each year.